SinOverCos/Kivy-Python---Game-of-Life/README.md

 - If a dead cell has exactly 3 neighbours, it comes alive the next frame, as if by reproduction or migration

 **Bonus material:**
-- There are many initial circumstances that can lead the board to evolve to some fascinating results, a few of these are included in this game.
+- There are many initial circumstances that can lead the board to evolve to some fascinating results, a few of these are included in this game
-- To use these patterns, tap on the icon with 4 stamps to choose a stamp and return, then tap on the single stamp icon to go to stamp mode, and tap anywhere on the screen to paste the stamp.
+- To use these patterns, tap on the icon with 4 stamps to choose a stamp and return, then tap on the single stamp icon to go to stamp mode, and tap anywhere on the screen to paste the stamp
-- Certain aesthetic and logical settings can be adjusted, such as the appearance of the cells and survival requirements, in the settings panel.
+- Certain aesthetic and logical settings can be adjusted, such as the appearance of the cells and survival requirements, in the settings panel
-- The board's original state can be restored.
+- The board's original state can be restored
-- The board can be scrambled.
+- The board can be scrambled
-- User-defined patterns can be saved.
+- User-defined patterns can be saved

 Installation instructions:
 ==========================